 Few fridges on the market do this well, aside from simple alarms to close the door.
-We look forward to seeing manufacturers improve the quality of their fridge from production to end of life, helping prevent food wastage along the way.
+We look forward to seeing manufacturers improve the quality of their fridge from production to end of life, helping prevent food waste along the way.
 In the meantime, check your fridge carefully on delivery, just to make sure there is no obvious damage that should raise alarm bells.

 Is your new fridge really new?

 When shopping for a new fridge, many people assume it is exactly that – new.
 However, it's not unheard of for a fridge to sit in a warehouse or on the shop floor for months or even years at a time before it's sold.
 Who knows how many times it's been moved around, knocked about and possibly even damaged in that time?
 It's not impossible to check the manufacture date of a fridge before buying it, but it can involve a bit of sleuthing as it's often encoded for manufacturer use.

 For instance, out of six newly tested fridges, three have the dates inside their door in the format of a serial number.
 The first digit represents the year and the next two the week in that year the fridge was manufactured.
 Most people are unlikely to look for the label of the fridge to check it.
 Even if the coding can be clearly seen, that's only going to help if you're purchasing the floor sample.
 So what guarantee do you have when buying a new fridge that it's not a few years old?